 Posting & Sourcing

 Recruiter posts position and external advertisements; sources, ﬁnding qualiﬁed applicants; provides initial screening to ensure qualiﬁcations.

 Recruiter provides initial screening to ensure qualiﬁcations.
 Candidates are reviewed.

-As a federal contractor, UVA receives federal funds, such as student financial aid, grants, and research funds, and must follow certain compliance requirements monitored by the Office of Equal Opportunity and Civil Rights.
+As a federal contractor, UVA receives federal funds, such as student financial aid, grants, and research funds, and must follow certain compliance requirements monitored by the Office for Equal Opportunity and Civil Rights.

 The University of Virginia, including the UVA Health System and the University Physician’s Group are fundamentally committed to the diversity of our faculty and staff.
 We believe diversity is excellence expressing itself through every person's perspectives and lived experiences.
 We are equal opportunity and affirmative action employers.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information.